By KBB.com Editors

-The optional 10-speaker, 600-watt audio system produces a full, natural sound that's among the best we've heard.
+The available 10-speaker, 600-watt audio system produces a full, natural sound that's among the best we've heard.

 The Eos' handling characteristics make it easy to utilize and appreciate VW's quick- and smooth-shifting dual-clutch transmission.

-The 2010 Volkswagen Eos comes equipped with electronically controlled air conditioning, six-speed DSG automatic transmission, 17-inch wheels, power windows/locks/mirrors, 12-way power adjustable front driver's seat with four-way power lumbar, heated front leatherette seats (dubbed V-Tex), Bluetooth connectivity and the Premium 8 eight-speaker six-disc CD/MP3 audio system with auxiliary input jack and a six-month subscription to SIRIUS Satellite Radio.
-Standard safety equipment includes electronic stability controls, front airbags and combination head/thorax side airbags.
-Lux models add power folding and auto-dimming driver's side mirror, auto dimming interior mirror, 17-inch wheels, rain-sensing wipers, a power passenger seat with four-way power lumbar support and leather seating surfaces.
+The 2012 Volkswagen Eos comes equipped with electronically-controlled air conditioning, six-speed DSG automatic transmission, 17-inch wheels, power windows/locks/mirrors, 12-way power-adjustable front driver's seat with four-way power lumbar, heated front leatherette seats (dubbed V-Tex), Bluetooth connectivity and the Premium touch-screen HD radio with CD player, auxiliary audio input jack, iPod integration and eight speakers.
+Standard safety equipment includes electronic stability control, front airbags and combination head/thorax side airbags.
+Lux and Executive models add power-folding and heated side mirrors, auto-dimming interior mirror, rain-sensing wipers, Park Distance Control, 12-way power passenger seat with four-way power lumbar support and leather seating surfaces.
 The Executive trim features a sport suspension, 600-watt Dynaudio upgrade and navigation radio.

-The Eos' 2.0T engine and DSG transmission comprise one of the most highly regarded powertrains on the road.
-With FSI direct fuel injection mitigating turbo lag, the 2.0T is unusually responsive.
+The Eos' 2.0-liter turbocharged engine and DSG transmission comprise one of the most highly-regarded powertrains on the road.
+With FSI direct fuel injection mitigating turbo lag, the engine is unusually responsive.
 The innovative DSG transmission functions as a no-touch automatic in traffic and a quick-shifting, no-pedal manual when you're feeling more enthusiastic.)